2001-horns+per

 Mensch über Mensch

-Mensch über Mensch, Kunstnetzwerk Verlag, Munich, 32 pages, Hardcover, DKK 90.
+Mensch über Mensch, Kunstnetzwerk Verlag, Munich.

 RAPE KILL STEAL BURN

-Hornsleth's career appears to be on track.
-After a personally challenging time involving divorce, bankruptcies, and drug abuse, he is now strongly back.
-He spent a couple of years in Berlin and Italy, partly due to grants from the Danish Arts Foundation.
-Among other accomplishments, he has established ongoing collaborations with four reputable galleries in Europe, with planned exhibitions far into the future, as well as several consultancy projects with major architecture firms and advertising agencies.
-Not least, the sales and prices of his works have grown significantly in recent years.
+Among other accomplishments, Hornsleth had established ongoing collaborations with four reputable galleries in Europe, with planned exhibitions extending well into the future.
+He was also engaged in several consultancy projects with major architecture firms and advertising agencies.
+Not least, the sales and prices of his works had increased significantly in the preceding years.